Gavazzi Riots: Riot in Montreal

 On June 9, a much more serious affray occurred at Montreal, in consequence of the delivery of a lecture there by Gavazzi.
 The place of delivery was Zion Church, Haymarket Square.
 A strong body of police were stationed opposite the church.
 While the lecture was in progress there was an attempt on the part of a band of Roman Catholic Irish to force their way into the church.
 A few minutes afterwards the latter returned to the assault, and were again driven back.
-Charles Wilson, the mayor of the city, ordered the troops to fire upon the crowd.
-The order was obeyed, and five men fell dead.
+Charles Wilson, the mayor of the city, invoked the Riot Act.
+A regiment was on hand at the mayor's request to assist the police.
+An order was given to fire upon the crowd; the order was obeyed, and five men fell dead.
 The firing by the troops put an end to aggression on the part of the mob.
 It is impossible even to approximate the number of the wounded.

-Investigation of the riot proceeds at Montreal on June 26.
-The coroner's report deflected blame from Mayor Wilson.
+During the coroner's inquiry into the riot at Montreal beginning on June 16, it was not possible to determine who had given the order to fire.
+The jury's report split along sectarian lines: Protestant jurors blamed the mayor, Catholic jurors exonerated him.